Joseph Story: Works

 He also edited several standard legal works.
 His Miscellaneous Writings, first published in 1835, appeared in an enlarged edition in 1851.

 The Life and Letters of Joseph Story (1851), edited by his son William Wetmore Story, was published in two volumes: Volume I and Volume II.

 Story contributed articles (in full, and or as part of larger articles) to The Encyclopedia Americana, including Death, Punishment of.

 William Wetmore Story, in The Life and Letters of Joseph Story, Volume 2, listed the articles Joseph Story wrote for The Encyclopedia Americana: Common Law, Congress of the United States, Conquest, Contracts, Corpus Delicti, Courts of England and the United States, Criminal Law (Story's contribution begins at "To the preceding article. ... "), Death, Punishment of, Domicil, Equity, Evidence, Jury, Lien, Law, Legislation, and Codes (Story's contribution begins on p.
 581), Natural Law, Nations, Law of, Prize, and Usury.
 Story is sometimes identified as an "eminent American jurist" by the editors when he is a joint author of an article.
 See the Law, Legislation, and Codes article for an example.

-Decisions

-The Amistad.
-Reports of Cases in the Supreme Court of the United States, United States v.
-Schooner Amistad, 40 U.S. (15 Pet.)
-518 (1841).